Chrom3D/INC-tutorial/README.md

 armatus-linux-x64 -r 50000 -c chr18 -S -i hic/matrix/chr18 -g .6 -o hic/tads/chr18
 ```

-The `-r 50000` sets the bin-size to 50000 bp,  `-c chr18` specifies that only chromosome 18 should be considdered, `-i hic/matrix/chr18` provides the input data (in matrix format), `-g .6` is the gamma-max parameter indicating the highest resolution to generate domains (often is set based on trial and error, `-o hic/tads/chr18` gives the output for the TADs.
+The `-r 50000` sets the bin-size to 50000 bp,  `-c chr18` specifies that only chromosome 18 should be considdered, `-S` specifies that sparse matrix format (3 column text file) is used, `-i hic/matrix/chr18` provides the input data (in matrix format), `-g .6` is the gamma-max parameter indicating the highest resolution to generate domains (often is set based on trial and error), `-o hic/tads/chr18` gives the output for the TADs.

 ```diff
 !If you are stuck at this point, you can copy nesessary files to proceed with the remaining steps by: